Bacterial vaginosis: – That is why a visit to the gynaecologist is inevitable

 The symptoms of bacterial vaginosis are very unpleasant for most women.
 Some also fear a sexually transmitted infection and are afraid to talk about it.
 This is, however, not the case as the bacteria causing bacterial vaginosis are not sexually transmissible.
 Affected women can neither be blamed for the disease, nor are the symptoms a sign of poor personal hygiene.
 What many women also don’t know: Bacterial vaginosis is the most common disorder of the vaginal milieu caused by bacteria.
 You should therefore always speak openly to your doctor if you notice the following symptoms:

 - an unpleasant fishy smell in the genital area.

-When experiencing complaints in the genital area, women are often unsure whether it could be vaginal yeast.
+When experiencing complaints in the genital area, women are often unsure whether it could be vaginal yeast infection.
 However, symptoms of bacterial vaginosis can be easily distinguished from a yeast infection: Vaginal yeast infection is associated with a prominent itching and burning in the intimate area.
 This is rarely the case with bacterial vaginosis.
-Furthermore, the vaginal discharge associated with vaginal yeast is odourless.
+Furthermore, the vaginal discharge associated with vaginal yeast infection is odourless.

 The distinction is important since women can usually treat a vaginal yeast infection themselves, while bacterial vaginosis always requires a doctor’s visit.